dgorin1/mddtoolkit/README.md

 # necessary for the average user to adjust.
 Smaller values typically lead
 # to longer convergence times, while larger values lead to shorter times.
 tol: 0.00001

+# Maximum allowed iterations: This is the number of generations the
+# differential evoltion algorithm is allowed to generate before it is
+# forced to return its best-fitting individual.
+If your optimization
+# run is consistently hitting 100k iterations, you may want to
+# increase this value.
+max_iters: 100000
 ```

 Once you have your files created and organized, and our software installed, begin your optimization with the following command-line call: